England Ireland Find Havens

 Image: Michael Harpur

 River and town combine to offer visiting boaters a wide range of berthing options and every facility imaginable.
-The approach to Cowes Harbour and the 2¼ mile run up the River Medina from the entrance to the harbour, to where the river dries, is covered in the Folly Inn entry.
-At high water, the River Medina is navigable for 4 miles and all the way to Newport, its central ancient capital.
+The approach to Cowes Harbour and the 2¼ mile run up the River Medina from the entrance to the harbour to where the River dries, after the Folly Inn Click to view haven.
 Folly Reach, situated about midway along the four-mile run between Cowes and Newport, is freely accessible by the vast majority of vessels at all states of the tide.
+At high water, the River Medina is navigable for 4 miles to its central ancient island capital of Newport.
+This run is covered in a separate route soon to be completed.

 West Cowes